 The GhostBed Flex has a hybrid feel with some of that classic memory foam feel on top.
 The gel memory foam isn’t very quick to respond and has almost no bounce.
 That being said, I didn’t have trouble moving around on the mattress.
 Overall, you get the feeling of memory foam and coils in one mattress.

-The GhostBed Flex has two layers of gel memory foam in its comfort layer.
-Because of this, I expected it to handle motion transfer well.
+The GhostBed Flex has two layers of gel memory foam in its comfort layer, so I expected it to handle motion transfer well.

-I put a glass of water on the mattress and pushed into the surrounding area.
-The water was barely disturbed.
+I put a glass of water on the mattress and pushed into the surrounding area, and the water was barely disturbed.
 Also, I laid down and asked Marten to move around on the other side of the mattress to mimic the movements your partner might make at night.

 When Marten moved around, I barely felt any of his movements transfer to my side of the bed.
-This makes me think it could be a good mattress for couples.
+This makes me think it could be a good mattress for couples who don’t want to be disturbed by their partner’s movements.

-The GhostBed Flex is a hybrid mattress with a reinforced edge.
-The coils are actually firmer toward the edge of the mattress.
+The GhostBed Flex is a hybrid mattress with a reinforced edge where the coils are actually firmer toward the edge of the mattress.

 While sitting down on the edge of the mattress, I felt very secure, and the mattress did not collapse.
 In addition, when I laid down near the edge of the mattress, I did not feel like I was going to roll off the edge.

-All in all, the GhostBed has solid edge support.
+All in all, the GhostBed has solid edge support, as evidenced by the photo below.

-Marten is a staff writer for us.
-He has a much different body type than me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
-Here’s what he thought about the mattress:
+Marten is a staff writer for us and has a much different body type than me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
+Here’s what he thought about the mattress and how appropriate it is for heavier sleepers:

-Joe said the mattress felt like a 6.5/10.
-I thought it was closer to a 7/10.
-As a larger person, I am pressing further into the mattress than Joe did.
-Because of this, I am feeling some more firmness.
+Joe said the mattress felt like a 6.5/10, but I thought it was closer to a 7/10.
+As a larger person, I am pressing further into the mattress than Joe did, so I am feeling some more firmness.

-Sleeping on my back, I feel fantastic.
-My hips sink in just the right amount, and the top layer is supporting my lumbar area.
-I feel really great support in this position.
+Sleeping on my back, I feel fantastic, as my hips sink in just the right amount, and the top layer is supporting my lumbar area.
+I feel really great support in this sleeping position.

 When I move to my side, I am feeling a bit of pressure on my shoulders and hips.
-The mattress is not the best match for me when I am on my side.
+The mattress is not the best match for me when I am on my side because of the firmness.

-Finally, when I’m on my stomach, the mattress is too soft for me.
+Finally, when I’m on my stomach, the mattress is too soft for me and I need more support overall.

-If you are a heavier back sleeper, this is a great option.
-If you are a heavier side or stomach sleeper, you might want to look elsewhere.
+If someone is a heavier back sleeper, this is a great option, but if someone is a heavier side or stomach sleeper, they might want to look elsewhere.

 Marten agreed that the mattress is a good match for back sleepers and not the best match for stomach sleepers.
 Unlike me, he found the mattress to be too firm when he was on his side.
 As he said, heavier side sleepers might want to look at a different mattress.